 The COOK CYCLE 1 Signal Light will come on and stay on during the first cooking cycle.
-The COOK POWER Light will also come on if you are using a Cook Power other than high.
+The COOK POWER Light will also come on If you are using a Cook Power other than high.

-The COOK CYCLE 2 Signal Light will come on and the Display will show 4 0's.
+- The Display will show what you touched.
+This example shows 40% of full power. - The COOK POWER Signal Light will come on and the Display will show two 0's.